bhoffman0/CSAwesome2/_sources/Unit2-Selection-and-Iteration/topic-2-12-loop-analysis.rst

    In non-rectangular loops, the number of times the inner loop runs can be calculated with the sum of natural numbers formula ``n(n+1)/2`` where n is the number of times the outer loop runs or the maximum number of times the inner loop runs.

-|Groupwork| Programming Challenge : POGIL Analyzing Loops
+|Groupwork| Coding Challenge : POGIL Analyzing Loops
 ----------------------------------------------------------

 .. |pogil| raw:: html